dyunayuna90-bit/baca./README.md

 ## Logo
 <img width="1920" height="1080" alt="Baca Logo" src="https://github.com/user-attachments/assets/bbfff3df-8edc-43be-8813-873ccfd07e92" />

-## 🌟 What's New in v2.0?
+## 🌟 What's New in v2.1.0?

-* **Internet Archive Integration:** Discover and download millions of free books directly within the app.
-Features a smart format picker (EPUB/PDF), real-time native download engine, and seamless auto-import straight to your shelf.
-* **Dual PDF Reading Modes:** * **Scroll Mode:** Dynamic text extraction for a continuous, flowing reading experience.
-  * **Canvas Mode:** Preserves the original layout and typography of the PDF—perfect for textbooks or image-heavy documents, complete with pinch-to-zoom gestures.
-* **Complete Data Portability:** Backup and restore your entire library locally.
-Choose between a lightweight JSON export (progress & notes only) or a full ZIP export (including book files and covers).
-* **Reading Statistics:** Track your reading habits with a built-in interactive line chart displaying your 7-day reading activity, completed books, and total annotations.
+* **Permanent Dark UI:** Light, dark, and AMOLED mode toggles now apply exclusively to book content — not the app interface.
+The UI is permanently dark for a cleaner, more consistent look.
+* **Expressive Mode:** A new toggle in settings lets you switch between a colorful Expressive UI or a minimal, subdued appearance.
+Your call.
+* **Canvas Mode — Page Slider & Text Search:** Navigate PDFs instantly with a new page slider.
+Full-text search is now supported for PDFs with embedded text (not applicable to scanned/image-based PDFs).
+* **Archive.org Downloads to Device:** Books downloaded from Internet Archive are now saved directly to your device's Downloads folder — not just inside the app.
+Access them from any file manager or share them freely.

 ## ✨ Material 3 Expressive Design
 The UI of **Baca.** is anything but static.
 We deeply adopted the **Material 3 Expressive** design principles to provide an organic, dynamic, and engaging user experience:

 * **Fluid Morphing & Animation:** UI elements like buttons and book cards don't just register clicks; they morph and react to your touch with butter-smooth bezier curve transitions.
 * **Immersive Reading Mode:** Navigation elements intuitively slide out of the way as you scroll down to focus on reading, giving you a 100% distraction-free canvas.
 * **10 Vibrant Palettes:** Choose from 10 meticulously crafted Material 3 color palettes (including the elegant *Warm Teal*) that dynamically shift the entire app's accent and mood.
+* **Expressive vs. Minimal:** Toggle Expressive Mode in settings to switch between a vibrant, colorful UI and a clean, subdued one.
- * **True AMOLED Dark Mode:** Features a pitch-black dark mode optimized for OLED/AMOLED screens to save battery, complete with perfectly symmetrical and satisfying toggle switches.
+* **AMOLED Dark for Book Content:** The pitch-black AMOLED theme is available exclusively for book content, optimized for OLED screens to save battery.
 * **Minimalist Control:** Want a cleaner shelf?
 Toggle "Hide Book Titles" to let the book covers speak for themselves.

 ## 📷 Screenshots